Background pattern

 If you forget a dose of MIRCERA, administer the dose as soon as you remember and ask your doctor when to administer the next doses.

-MIRCERA treatment is usually long-term, but it can be interrupted at any time if your doctor indicates.
+Treatment with MIRCERA is usually long-term.
+However, it can be interrupted at any time if your doctor decides to do so.

 The frequency of possible side effects is listed below:

-A frequent side effect (can affect up to 1 in 10 patients) is hypertension (high blood pressure).
+A common side effect (may affect up to 1 in 10 patients) is hypertension (high blood pressure).

-The less common side effects (can affect up to 1 in 100 patients) are:
+Uncommon side effects (may affect up to 1 in 100 patients) are:

 • headache